Pros and Cons of Cats and Dogs

 Are you exuberant, easy going and extrovert?
 Or are you solitary, a bit aloof and quiet?
 Chances are the choice of your pet may reflect a bit your personality.
 It is not a surprise why poets, artists and writers have a history of being cat people while movie stars,singers and those that generally have a lot to do with people choose the friendly dog.

-Having owned both sides, I can say that they both come with their fair share if pros and cons.
+Having owned both sides, I can say that they both come with their fair share of pros and cons.
 Deciding whether one is better compared to the other, is ultimately a choice left to the single individual, his/her lifestyle and personality.

 Pros of Owning a Cat

 1) Cats are easy to maintain.
 All they need is a food and water bowl, a litter box and they should be good to go.
 Additional items can be added at your own free choice.
 Some spoiled cats have cat trees, scratching posts, toys, catnip, special shampoos and grooming kits.
 Others simply enjoy a window view and a piece of paper rolled up and that will make their day.

 2) Cats are independent.
 Yes, you can go to work for 8 hours straight and your cat may not miss you or at least it will not show much commotion when you leave.
 They can easily entertain themselves and cater to their needs on their own.
 I once, had to leave my cat for the weekend alone (boarding was out of question as she did not do well in unfamiliar territory) and I was sick worried and when I came back there she was like if nothing happened.

 3) Cats are clean.
 You will not smell that typical doggy odor and they rarely have anal gland issues.
 Your home will not smell like cat and if you are particularly careful in keeping the litter box clean and fresh with high quality litter chances are, nobody will ever now you share your roof with a feline.